tee-vee/strace-parser/README.md

 It prints a summary of the syscalls performed in each PID in the `strace` session and a list of the top 10 PIDs in terms of running time.

-Currently calls like nanosleep and futex are included in the running time, which can throw off the results.
+Calls like nanosleep and futex can dominate the results, so they may be broken out into a separate metric.
 Example output:

 ```